DrPsychick/macdev/README.md

 It is **not** meant to be used for linux or windows environments and **not** meant to support setting up a remote host.
 It's just a tiny helper to automate installing all the tools and software you expect on your local machine.

+**compare with** https://github.com/geerlingguy/mac-dev-playbook as it may make this repo obsolete.

 ## features
 * setup the environment (.profile/.bashrc/...)
 * install brew / pip3 packages